kaiomagalhaes/blog/en/docker.md

 CMD ["/bin/bash", "-l"]
 ```

 It is a Dockerfile for a Ruby application.
 Add it to you application's directory and build it.
-[Here](https://docs.docker.com/mac/step_four/) more information about how to do it.

-### Running
+### Building

 As it is a Ruby on Rails application you are probably going to need a database.
 Now you may be asking "Do I need to install a database on my machine?" and deep in your thoughts you know the answer, you don't need.